bormas/CPP/ImageClassificator/ReadMeENG.txt

 This programm identifies images according to model (data\multiclass\test\...)
 The model is trained according to given examples (data\multiclass\train\...)

+Unzip data.rar to project folder (these are images to process)

 To build project input in console:
 "make all"